dawnorak/csgy9223/README.md

-# csgy9223
+# CS-GY 9223: Responsible AI and the Law — Course Site

-CS-GY 9223: Responsible AI and the Law
+This repo contains a simple static site for the course.